benwitman/msbuild/tests/readme.md

 `ConsoleApp1`: VS .NET Framework Template `ConsoleApp1HintPath`: VS .NET Framework Template with a Reference using a HintPath `msbuild-task-echo`: Runs two targets, one in a recursive MsBuild task and one in the top-level MsBuild task.
+`target-batch`: Target that does batching over an ItemGroup